Protections for corporate sector whistleblowers

 ASIC has released Regulatory Guide 270 Whistleblower policies (RG 270) to help entities establish a whistleblower policy that complies with their legal obligations.
 It also contains our good practice guidance on implementing and maintaining a whistleblower policy.

-RG 270 will also assist entities that are not required to have a whistleblower policy but are required to manage whistleblowing in accordance with the Corporations Act.
+RG 270 can also assist entities that are not required to have a whistleblower policy but are required to manage whistleblowing in accordance with the Corporations Act.
+Further guidance is contained in ASIC Information Sheet 247 Company officer obligations under the whistleblower protection provisions (INFO 247).

 The Corporations Act also gives ASIC the power to grant relief from the whistleblower policy requirements, so that companies may be exempted from compliance with the requirements or certain aspects of the requirements.